American Express Betting Sites

 How To Bet Using American Express

-It is possible to use an AmEx card to fund a digital e-wallet such as PayPal, Skrill, Neteller or EcoPayz and then use this intermediate account to fund a betting website.
-This is a good option for those who's only means of payment is American Express.
+It is now not even possible to use an AmEx card (or any credit card) to fund a digital e-wallet such as PayPal, Skrill, Neteller or EcoPayz and then use this intermediate account to fund a betting website.
+Prior to the 2020 ban this was a good option for those who's only means of payment is American Express, although this is still possible outside of the UK.
 The vast majority of bookies do not charge fees for depositing from an e-wallet or withdrawing back so this is a viable option.
 It is however unlikely that you will receive any reward points, bonuses or cash back from AmEx for funding an e-wallet.

 Fees to fund a digital wallet with Am Ex vary but are usually in line with other credit cards.
 For examples Skrill's fee for all credit cards (inc Diner's club and JCB) is 1.9% irrespective.
 Be advised even when using a digital wallet your transaction may still be blocked by AmEx and you may still be liable for cash fees.
 Many sites however will still state in their terms that AmEx cannot be used even through PayPal to fun their accounts.
 Our advice is to check with AmEx, the e-wallet service and the bookie before you go ahead.

 A final option is to use your American Express credit card to purchase cash vouchers such as PaySafeCard and then use this to fund a bookmaker account.
 This is however also likely to be classed as a cash transaction attracting those high cash fees.

 On the whole if you can fund your betting account by any other means I would recommend avoiding American Express to gamble with, especailly in the UK where it is now illegal anyway.